 It’s a Thursday morning in New York City.
 I arrived from Florida on Monday and saw Hamilton Tuesday at the Richard Rodgers Theatre.
-To say this has been a dream come true is like saying people in New York City have style—gross understatements.
+To say this is a dream come true is like saying people in New York City have style—gross understatements.

 But today, June 9, 2016, I’m here to cover a documentary film premiere showcasing stories of female entrepreneurs at The Paris Theater near Central Park.
 They’ve chosen to tell these particular stories because, according to the website, “We know the names of Bill Gates, Steve Jobs and Mark Zuckerberg.
 But what about the female entrepreneurs?
 What’s their story?”

-With six words he presents what, to me, in this moment, feels revolutionary: the idea that maybe when you feel stuck—those moments when you’re not getting ahead, not getting the opportunities you feel you’re ready for, or feel you’re working under your potential—it doesn’t always mean there’s something wrong with you.
+With six words he presents what, to me, in this moment, feels revolutionary.
+Maybe when you feel stuck—those moments when you’re not getting ahead, not getting the opportunities you feel you’re ready for or feel you’re working under your potential—it doesn’t always mean there’s something wrong with you.

-What if when your hunger feels greater than your opportunities it isn’t a sign you’re doing something wrong but a sign that you’re being underrated, ignored?
+What if, when your hunger feels greater than your opportunities, it isn’t a sign you’re doing something wrong.
+What if, instead, it’s a sign that you’re being underrated, ignored?

-Steve Martin is known for giving the advice that you should be “so good they can’t ignore you”; it’s motivated me throughout my career to do very necessary work to learn, grow and get better.
-But there’s always been something in the inverse of the concept that has haunted me, gutted me at times:
+Steve Martin is known for giving the advice that you should “be so good they can’t ignore you.”
+It’s motivated me throughout my career to do very necessary work to learn, grow and get better.
+But there’s always been something in the inverse of the concept that has haunted and gutted me at times:

 Does it also mean being ignored is a sign you aren’t any good?

-Like, totally hypothetically, say you write an article and post a link to it on Twitter and the tweet gets zero likes; does that mean you’re not a good writer?
+Totally hypothetically, say you write an article, post a link to it on Twitter and the tweet gets zero likes.
+Does that mean you’re not a good writer?
 (I’m asking for a friend.)

-For the rest of what I’m calling Dream, Girl Day I decide to let only Leslie’s words exist: “Everybody’s underrated until you’re not.”
+For the rest of what I’m calling Dream, Girl Day I decide to let only Odom Jr.’s words exist: “Everybody’s underrated until you’re not.”

 I hold the thought close and continue getting ready for the premiere.